 There are those who say that a flag or a banner really doesn’t make any difference.
 God looks at our hearts, that is all that matters.
 Is it really?

 When I am sharing this message to a group of people, I hold up two flags.
-First a Nazi flag that my Dad, a WWII Veteran brought home from WWII.
+First a Nazi flag that my Dad, a WWII Veteran brought home from the war.
 Second an American Flag.
 Each flag speaks volumes without me saying a single word.
 We are accountable to the LORD GOD to choose the banner that flies over us!
 It is our personal choice.

 Jesus Triumphal Entry

 “And most of the multitude spread their garments in the road, and others were cutting branches from the trees and spreading them in the road.
 And the multitude going before Him, and those who followed after were crying out, saying, “Hosanna to the Son of David!
 Blessed is HE who comes in the name of the LORD, Hosanna in the highest!”
 And when HE had entered Jerusalem, all the city was stirred, saying, “Who is this?”
 And the multitudes were saying, ‘This is the prophet JESUS, from Nazareth in Galilee”(Matthew 21: 8-11).

 There were at least three types of people along the roadside as Jesus rode the colt into Jerusalem.
 There were the 1.
 Pharisees, the religious leaders of HIS day plotting to kill HIM, 2. there were the unbelievers and 3. there were those throwing their cloaks on the road and waving flags, banners, and palm branches to honor the KING of Kings, YESHUA, Our Messiah.